cappe987/cappe987.github.io/about.markdown

 Hello!
 My name is Casper, and I'm a computer science student, 2nd year.
-Here I will be writing about concepts and technologies I find interesting in the world in computing.
+Here I will be writing about concepts and technologies I find interesting in the world of computing.